kaapana/kaapana/docs/source/user_guide/workflows.rst

             ]
         }

-You can use one of the following options to structure your data such that the parser is able to associate the cases with their respective segmentations:
+You can use one of the following options to structure your data in a way that allows the parser to associate the cases with their respective segmentations:

 .. code-block::